Pressure and Motivation

 If you notice the thoughts, ideas or story, you might find that

 the desire for mechanical accuracy has space to grow.

 You might say:

 “I was reading along and I became amazed at what you know about trebuchets!
 I didn’t quite catch this word (pointing to it)—can you tell me what it was in your head?
 Oh!
 ‘Launcher.’
 I get it now!
 So you are saying that the trebuchet is a kind of launcher.
 What great language!
 What would you launch if you had one?”

 If your child experiences your curiosity about a misspelled word as your desire to really understand the meaning of the piece (not as a correction for not living up to his potential), he is more likely to take your comments as motivation to care about his spelling.

 This is true in every arena!
 The goal of teaching isn’t to remind our kids of how much they could do well if they only just ___ (fill in the blank).

-The goal is to be a mirror to a child who is taking learning risks—to show them all the ways those risks are showing up in the world and that you value them.
+The goal is to be a mirror to our children who are taking learning risks—to show them all the ways those risks are showing up in the world and that you value them.